Recollection Cues

 CROWN CUE

-Here is another classic McWorter design, this time his well-known "Crown" design in a beautiful piece of curly cocobolo with a deep, dark, earthy tone.
+Here is another classic McWorter design, this time his well-known "Crown" design in an absolutely stunning piece of curly Koa with a beautiful, bright tone.
+I think one of the reasons he is a Hall of Fame cuemaker is because of his excellent choices of woods.

-He uses the same inlay pattern above and below the wrap, and while it is very stunning, it still allows the beautiful smoky cocobolo he selects to be an equal "co-star" in this stick.
+He uses the same inlay pattern above and below the wrap, and while it is very attractive, it still allows the beautiful curly koa he selects to be an equal "co-star" in this stick.
+There's something about the way he outlines each piece of white LBM in ebony than makes the "crown" appear almost three dimensional.

 Since this cue relies so heavily on the beauty of the wood, he saves great pieces for this design.
-The cocobolo in this cue is so figured and with so much depth that it almost looks three-dimensional.
+The curly koa is so figured and with so much depth that it almost looks alive when the cue is in movement.

 As always, he uses a lightly textured black leather wrap, applied perfectly as few can do.
 He obviously likes this wrap selection - I've never seen a McWorter with anything else.